 Although we will give your application high priority if you are homeless or think you may be homeless soon, our turnover is low and we cannot guarantee that we would be able to help you urgently.
-We advise you, if your situation is urgent, to contact Stirling Council's homeless team for advice on 01786 237900 or out of hours 01786 470500.
+If your situation is urgent, please contact Stirling Council's homeless team for advice on 01786 237900 or out of hours 01786 404040.
 The Council's staff will provide information on the housing options available to you and provide support and assistance to find you a home.
 They will carry out visits in the rural area if you cannot travel to Stirling.